The Freshies: Lineup

 On the Freshies' first release, 1977's All Sleep's Secrets, Sievey was the only credited artist.
 The earliest known line up of the band beyond just Sievey also consists of Barry Spencer on vocals and guitar, Paul Whittle on keyboards, Richard Maunder on bass, and Bob Dixon on drums.
 This is the lineup featured on the 1978 promo cassette Manchester Plays.
 The 1979 Banana Island album credits a similar line-up, minus Paul Whittle who is replaced by Sievey on keyboards.
 In 1980, Bob Dixon was replaced by Neil Tomkinson on drums for the "Yellow Spot" and "My Tape's Gone" singles, before himself being replaced by Mike Doherty for the Rough N Ready mini-album.
 Also replaced for the mini-album was Richard Maunder on bass guitar, who was replaced with Rick Sarko.
-This line up would play on two 1981 singles; "Dancin' Doctors" and "If You Really Love Me, Buy Me a Shirt", before breaking up.
-In 1982, Sievey would release a single with Barbara O'Donovan under the name the Freshies, titled "Fasten Your Seatbelts".
-In 1984, he released an untitled solo EP as the Freshies, and in 1985 would release The Johnny Radar Story, as the Freshies.
+This line up played on two 1981 singles; "Dancin' Doctors" and "If You Really Love Me, Buy Me a Shirt", before breaking up.
+In 1982, Sievey released a single with Barbara O'Donovan under the name the Freshies, titled "Fasten Your Seatbelts".
+In 1984, he released an untitled solo EP as the Freshies, and in 1985 issued The Johnny Radar Story, as the Freshies.